UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-psg.md

 During the time the new certificate is being requested and LetsEncrypt performs its http or dns challenge, your ingress will not have a valid certificate.
 So access to the endpoint is disrupted for that period whilst the challenge is being completed and new cert/secret generated.

+Note that if there is an issue obtaining certificates from LetsEncrypt (e.g. due to a rate limit), you might have to roll back the change and carry on using the previous certificates for a while longer.
+This is typically very rare, but can occur for example due to rate limits or in instances where DNS is set up differently in prod from notprod.

 If you are keen on minimising service disruption further and only have current connections reset, please evaluate Option 2 below.

 ### Option 2 (explicit ingress certificate)

-This option is more complex than Option 1 and should only be considered if there are concerens with service availability while ingresses do not have a valid certifcate during the initial new certificate request.
+This option is more complex than Option 1 and should only be considered if there are concerens with service availability while ingresses do not have a valid certificate during the initial new certificate request.

-If not performed properly, you will gain nothing from it and it will have the same impact as Option 1.
+If not performed properly (i.e. if you do a single deployment instead of two as described in this section), you will gain nothing from it and it will have the same impact as Option 1.

 The high levels steps are: